 4) Approval of the application occurs when Co-bikes notifies the applicant of activation of a customer account.
 This notification may be given orally, in written form, by telephone, via email, SMS or at a rental terminal.

 7) The customer is obliged to inform Co-bikes immediately of any changes to their personal information.
-This applies especially, but is not limited to, information regarding payment (debit or credit card number, banking information).
+This applies especially, but is not limited to, information regarding payment (debit or credit card number and banking information).

 1) The rental bikes may not be used: